micro unit 1 – Flashcards

 question

-when virus attaches to a host cell is know as what stage of virus reproduction?
+| when virus or viral nucleic acid enters host cell is known as what stage of virus reproduction? |

 answer